naorovel/ethereum-covert-transactions/README.md

 https://github.com/salam-ammari/Labeled-Transactions-based-Dataset-of-Ethereum-Network

 The dataset utilized by this project is the Benchmark Labeled Transactions of Ethereum Network (BLTE) dataset, which is designed specifically to perform blockchain security research.

-The dataset is collected from the Ethereum Classic (ETC) network, a public, and open-source blockchain platform.
+It's collected from the Ethereum Classic (ETC) network, a public, and open-source blockchain platform.
 It overcomes the limitations of previous blockchain datasets by ensuring a well-defined transaction representation and including labelled data to improve detection accuracy.

-By leveraging the BLTE dataset, our project aims to visualize Ethereum transactions and explore suspicious transaction patterns to enhance blockchain security analysis through further expansions to this visualization.

 More detailed description can be found in their repo.